 This session at the conference will consist entirely of graduate student papers.
 The session is well attended by the NTA community of tax and public finance professionals as well as graduate students.

 Graduate Student Research Forum

-The Annual Conference will also have a student poster session that will allow students to network with other tax professionals and potential employers.
+The Annual Conference will also have a student poster session that will allow students to network with other professionals working on tax and government spending policy-including potential employers!
 Students will present their research one-on-one and in a small group setting.
-Interested students should submit full contact information, a one-page abstract, and a brief letter of nomination from a faculty mentor or advisor directly to Carlianne Patrick or Louis Perrault of Georgia State University by August 31, 2017.

 Saturday Afternoon Short Course

-Graduate students are encouraged to attend the short course on recent research in Housing Markets and Local Public Finance presented by Fernando Ferreira, Associate Professor of Real Estate and Business Economics and Public Policy, Wharton School of Business, University of Pennsylvania.
-The session will run from 1:00 to 2:30 pm, on Saturday, November 11.
+Graduate students are encouraged to attend the short course on recent research in the behavioral economics of taxation presented by Alex Rees-Jones, Associate Professor of Economics, Cornell University.
+The session will run from 1:00 to 2:30 pm, on Saturday, November 23 and will be held in Meeting Room 4 on the 2nd floor of the conference hotel.
 The short course is sponsored by the University of Michigan Office of Tax Policy Research.

 On the Job Market?

 Stay tuned for program and registration information.
-Please direct any questions to the program chairs at firstname.lastname@example.org.
+Please direct any questions to firstname.lastname@example.org.